 Step 6.
 Final Meter Reading.
 Set Aperture and Shutter.
 Close Lens.

 Take a meter reading and make your final shutter speed and aperture selection.
 I tend to do this quite late on because I live in the UK and the light can vary quite a lot with shifting cloud cover.
 Remember you can damage the shutter if you change the shutter speed when it is wound on, so always check before selecting your shutter speed.
 Once you have done this close the shutter so the camera is light tight and ready to receive a film holder.
+It is a good habit to test fire the shutter a few times at this point, just to warm up the mechanism and check everything is working.

 7. Insert Film Holder.
 Remove Dark Slide.
 Trip the Shutter.

-Take out you film holder and remove any surface dust with your blower.
-You can also tap the holder onto the palm of your hand to dislodge any dust on the film.
-It should fall to the bottom of the holder.
-Insert your film holder gently.
-Your camera should be locked down but it’s best to err on the side of caution in case something moves.
-Double check that the lens is closed and the camera is light tight.
-Remove the dark slide.
-You are now ready to expose the film.
 Use the cable release to trip the shutter in one smooth stroke.
 As an extra precaution some photographers stand slightly away from the camera to avoid causing any vibrations.
 If you are a portrait photographer sometimes standing behind the camera can help you judge the correct moment of exposure.
 Once you have tripped the shutter carefully reinsert the dark slide with the black (exposed) tab facing out.
 Put the holder somewhere safe and then check the ground glass to see that focus hasn’t shifted.
 At this point many photographers make another duplicate exposure for safety.
-That of course is up to you.
+That, of course, is up to you.

 Congratulations, you have just made your first large format photograph!